jillesvangurp/kt-search/manual/Search.md

 [3]
 ```

+For more information on how to extend the DSL or how to create your own DSL see [Extending the Json DSLs](ExtendingTheDSL.md)

 ## Picking apart the results

 Of course a key reason for querying is to get the documents you indexed back and
-deserializing those back to your model classes.
+deserializing those back to your model classes so that you can do things with them.

 Here is a more complex query that returns fruit with `ban` as the name prefix.